microsoft/TypeScript-Website/packages/documentation/copy/en/handbook-v1/Interfaces.md

 Above, we have a `StringArray` interface that has an index signature.
 This index signature states that when a `StringArray` is indexed with a `number`, it will return a `string`.

-There are two types of supported index signatures: string and number.
+There are four types of supported index signatures: string, number, symbol and template strings.
-It is possible to support both types of indexers, but the type returned from a numeric indexer must be a subtype of the type returned from the string indexer.
+It is possible to support many types of indexers, but the type returned from a numeric indexer must be a subtype of the type returned from the string indexer.

 This is because when indexing with a `number`, JavaScript will actually convert that to a `string` before indexing into an object.
 That means that indexing with `100` (a `number`) is the same thing as indexing with `"100"` (a `string`), so the two need to be consistent.